DevOps-and-Cloud-based-Software/assignment-1/README.md

 Do the same for the rest of the methods.
 For example, in the ‘delete_student’ method in the 'default_controller.py' file, you need to add ‘delete(student_id)’ in the return statement.

-In general, it is a good idea to write application using layered architecture.
-By segregating an application into tiers, a developer can modify or add a layer, instead of reworking the entire application.
+In general, it is a good idea to write an application using layered architecture.
+By segregating an application into tiers, a developer can modify or add a layer instead of reworking the entire application.

 This is why we should create a new package in the code called 'service' and a python file named